ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `NS_TIMER_SWITCH`: Enable save and restore for non-secure timer register contents upon world switch.
 It can take either 0 (don't save and restore) or 1 (do save and restore).
 0 is the default.
-An SPD could set this to 1 if it wants the timer registers to be saved and restored
+An SPD may set this to 1 if it wants the timer registers to be saved and restored.

 *   `PLAT`: Choose a platform to build ARM Trusted Firmware for.
-The chosen platform name must be the name of one of the directories under the `plat/` directory other than `common`
+The chosen platform name must be the name of one of the directories under the `plat/` directory other than `common`.

 *   `SPD`: Choose a Secure Payload Dispatcher component to be built into the Trusted Firmware.
-The value should be the path to the directory containing SPD source; the directory is expected to contain `spd.mk` makefile
+The value should be the path to the directory containing the SPD source, relative to `services/spd/`; the directory is expected to contain a makefile called `<spd-value>.mk`.

 *   `V`: Verbose build.
 If assigned anything other than 0, the build commands are printed.
-Default is 0
+Default is 0.

 *   `ARM_GIC_ARCH`: Choice of ARM GIC architecture version used by the ARM GIC driver for implementing the platform GIC API.
 This API is used by the interrupt management framework.
-Default is 2 i.e. version 2.0.
+Default is 2 (that is, version 2.0).

 *   `IMF_READ_INTERRUPT_ID`: Boolean flag used by the interrupt management framework to enable passing of the interrupt id to its handler.
 The id is read using a platform GIC API. `INTR_ID_UNAVAILABLE` is passed instead if this option set to 0.
 Default is 0.

-*   `RESET_TO_BL31`: Enable BL3-1 entrypoint as the CPU reset vector in place of the BL1 entrypoint.
+*   `RESET_TO_BL31`: Enable BL3-1 entrypoint as the CPU reset vector instead of the BL1 entrypoint.
 It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to BL3-1 entrypoint).
     The default value is 0.